 #6 – Blade Runner 2049 – Denis Villeneuve – October 2017

 Am I the biggest fan of Blade Runner?
-No, definitely not.
-But I’ve actually been meaning to rewatch it for the longest time.
+That’s probably a no. But it is a great movie (arguably, a masterpiece), and I’ve actually been meaning to rewatch it again for the longest time (it gets better the more you watch it).
 What makes me so excited about Blade Runner 2049 is that Harrison Ford is returning to that universe, that Ryan Gosling is joining it, and that Roger Deakins and Denis Villeneuve are working together again.

 #5 – Wind River – Taylor Sheridan – Unknown